ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/uz_prng/uz_prng.rst

 - int multi is the fastest but is biased
 - unbiased opt is unbiased and faster than unbias
-- No reason to use float multi version
+- No reason to use float multiplication version
 - Use unbiased mean if comparability with other Frameworks that use Lemire's method (https://arxiv.org/abs/1805.10941) is desired

 ================= =====================